 Notes to editors

-Please direct all media requests to Abi Baross, Marketing and PR Manager: firstname.lastname@example.org(this will open in a new window).
+Please direct all media requests to Abi Baross, Marketing and PR Manager: email@example.com.

 Scottish Book Trust